maroontress/StyleChecker/doc/rules/LongLine.md

 ## Description

-In default a line must be less than 80 columns, but the length can be configured with `StyleChecker.xml`.
+In default, a line must be less than 80 columns, but the length can be configured with `StyleChecker.xml`.

 For example, if you would like a line to be less than 100 columns,